trackleft/canvas-demo/README.md

 **You ABSOLUTELY _SHOULD NOT_ use this project to build a real site.**

-## This is how the demo looks like
+## This Is How the Demo Looks Like

 <img width="1918" alt="Demo screenshot" src="https://github.com/user-attachments/assets/e974d6b1-11ba-4359-8321-8917b0778040" />